 What Is Lapis Lazuli?

-Lapis lazuli is a highly valuable crystal that has been mined for thousands of years.
-Originally discovered at the Sar-i-Sang deposit in Afghanistan, lapis lazuli was mined from the same location for over 7000 years strong, and to this day belongs to one of the world’s oldest mines.
+It is highly valuable crystal that has been mined for thousands of years.
+Originally discovered at the Sar-i-Sang deposit in Afghanistan, it was mined from the same location for over 7000 years strong, and to this day belongs to one of the world’s oldest mines.